- design skills and knowledge

 You could work at a client's business or at a client's home.

 Your working environment may be outdoors in all weathers and you'll travel often.

 With experience, you could move on to a supervisory or management position, become a partner in a private practice, or set up your own practice.

 You could also take a teaching qualification and become a lecturer in landscape architecture at a university.

-You'll find out more about how to train as a landscape architect from the Landscape Institute.Data from National Careers Service.
+You'll find out more about how to train as a landscape architect from the Landscape Institute.Powered by Pathways.